tabularelf/GMLspeak/1.2.0/getting-started.md

 ```
 And `name` is not set, it will return `undefined`.

-!> While I could technically support it so it throws an exception, that is something best left up to Catspeak to handle.
+!> If you wish to instead throw an exception on variables that don't exist, there is a [compile flag](gmlspeakenvironment.md?id=compile-flags) for this.

 ## Using GMLspeak
 GMLspeak supports a majority of GML-like syntax and behaviours.
 The following you can use: